Leadership

 Carrie Lozano

-Director of the Enterprise Documentary Fund at the International Documentary Association (IDA); producer of Academy Award-nominated documentary The Weather Underground, and Al Jazeera America’s Peabody Award-winning Fault Lines series; director of the film The Ballad of Fred Hersch; graduate of the documentary program of UC Berkeley’s Graduate School of Journalism.
+President and CEO of ITVS; formerly director of the Sundance Institute's Documentary film and Artist Programs; director of the Enterprise Documentary Fund at the International Documentary Association (IDA); producer of Academy Award-nominated documentary The Weather Underground and Al Jazeera America’s Peabody-winning Fault Lines series; and director of the film The Ballad of Fred Hersch.

 Dana Roberson

-Senior Producer for PBS NewsHour Weekend; former producer at New York Public Radio/WNYC for the daily national news program "The Takeaway"; over 25 years' experience in television news, collaborating on CBS 60 Minutes and Sunday Morning with Charles Kuralt; Peabody Award winner for her breaking coverage of the Abu Ghraib prison scandal in Iraq.
+Executive Producer at The WNET Group; former Senior Producer for PBS NewsHour Weekend; producer at New York Public Radio/WNYC for the daily national news program "The Takeaway"; over 25 years' experience in television news, collaborating on CBS 60 Minutes and Sunday Morning with Charles Kuralt; Peabody Award winner for her breaking coverage of the Abu Ghraib prison scandal in Iraq.

 Mark Schapiro